How to Get Help Paying Your Car Insurance

 1. Call your insurance company

-Your car insurance policy provider can be a wealth of solutions to help you keep your car insurance current.
-They may be able to offer discounts or see if you qualify for a financial hardship program.
+Your insurer may offer discounts or hardship programs to help you keep your car insurance current.
 They may even recommend something as simple as switching from bi-annual to monthly payments to spread out the premium cost in smaller amounts.

 ➢RELATED: Need Money Now?
 6 Ways to Find Cash